 The Cost is a story of a cost engineering consultant named Doug Benson who does his best to help companies understand and improve cost.
 When Doug arrives at Electronica, the company is on a verge of bankruptcy and hardly even knows why.
-He must use all his cost engineering knowledge and leadership skills amidst some considerable corporate drama all the while fighting his own personal demons in order to give Electronica a chance.
-The type of situations that he finds himself in are happening all over the world every day and the results are often dramatic with people losing jobs, stakeholders losing millions of dollars, and communities losing hope.
+He must use all his cost engineering knowledge and leadership skills amidst some considerable corporate drama, all the while fighting his own personal demons in order to give Electronica a chance.

 This legendary book was first published in English in 1990.
 It has been re-translated and extensively revised, including material not found in the original translation.
+No wonder it is on our list of recommended books!
 It is Altshuller’s most popular book in Russia on how to become an inventor, and how to solve technical problems.
 The translator, Lev Shulyak, is himself an accomplished inventor, engineer and TRIZ expert.

 Why is it so hard to make lasting changes in our companies, in our communities, and in our own lives?